flueke/mvme/doc/sphinx/source/installation.rst

 The mvme archives for Linux include all required libraries.
 The only external dependency is the GNU C Library glibc.
-When using a modern Linux distribution no glibc version errors should occur.
+When using a modern Linux distribution no glibc versioning errors should occur.

 To install mvme unpack the archive and execute the mvme startup script::